mvrzan/salesforce-data-cloud-ecommerce/README.md

 ## Setup

-The first step is to install the project dependencies via a terminal interface by running the `npm install` in the proper folder:
+The first step is to clone the GitHub project and install the project dependencies via a terminal interface by running the `npm install` in the proper folder:

 ```
 cd salesforce-data-cloud-ecommerce